List of Moby-Dick characters: Pip

-Pip (nicknamed "Pippin", but "Pip" for short).
-An African-American youth said to be from Tolland County, Connecticut, although he is referred to as "Alabama Boy".
+Nicknamed "Pippin", but "Pip" for short, an African-American youth said to be from Tolland County, Connecticut, although he is referred to as "Alabama Boy".
 He is "the most insignificant of the Pequod's crew".
 Because he is physically slight, he is made a ship-keeper (a sailor who stays aboard the ship while its whaleboats go out).
 Ishmael contrasts him with the "dull and torpid in his intellects" — and paler and much older — steward Dough-Boy, describing Pip as "over tender-hearted" but "at bottom very bright, with that pleasant, genial, jolly brightness peculiar to his tribe".
-Ishmael goes so far as to chastise the reader: "Nor smile so, while I write that this little black was brilliant, for even blackness has its brilliancy; behold yon lustrous ebony, panelled in king's cabinets".
+Ishmael goes so far as to chastise the reader: "Nor smile so, while I write that this little black was brilliant, for even blackness has its brilliancy; behold yon lustrous ebony, paneled in king's cabinets".

 The after-oarsman on Stubb's boat is injured, however, so Pip is temporarily reassigned to Stubb's whaleboat crew.
 The first time out, Pip jumps from the boat, causing Stubb and Tashtego to lose their already-harpooned whale.
-Tashtego and the rest of the crew are furious; Stubb chides him "officially" and "unofficially", even raising the specter of slavery: "a whale would sell for thirty times what you would, Pip, in Alabama".
+Tashtego and the rest of the crew are furious; Stubb chides him "officially" and "unofficially", even raising the specter of slavery: "A whale would sell for thirty times what you would, Pip, in Alabama".
 The next time a whale is sighted, Pip again jumps overboard and is left stranded in the "awful lonesomeness" of the sea while Stubb's and the others' boats are dragged along by their harpooned whales.
 By the time he is rescued, he has become (at least to the other sailors) "an idiot", "mad".
 Ishmael, however, thought Pip had a mystical experience: "So man's insanity is heaven's sense".
 Pip and his experience are crucial because they serve as foreshadowing, in Ishmael's words, "providing the sometimes madly merry and predestinated craft with a living and ever accompanying prophecy of whatever shattered sequel might prove her own".
 Pip's madness is full of poetry and eloquence; he is reminiscent of Tom in King Lear.
 Ahab later sympathizes with Pip and takes the young boy under his wing.

 Bulkington

-Bulkington is a handsome, popular mariner whom Ishmael encounters briefly at the Spouter Inn in New Bedford (Chapter 3), when he has just returned from a four year long voyage.
+Bulkington is a handsome, popular mariner whom Ishmael encounters briefly at the Spouter Inn in New Bedford (Chapter 3), when he has just returned from a four-year-long voyage.
 Later, Ishmael finds that he is also a member of the crew of the Pequod.
 He is the subject of Chapter 23, "The Lee Shore", but does not appear in the rest of the novel.